trek-view/basecamp/_posts/2021-03-19-how-map-the-paths-used-improve-accessibility.md

 **Giving everyone the confidence to explore**

-Originally Map the Paths was designed to scratch an itch here at Trek View.
-To have a way to easily classify the 360 outdoor virtual tour imagery our Trekkers captured.
+Originally Map the Paths was designed to scratch an itch here at Trek View; to have a way to easily classify the 360 outdoor virtual tour imagery our Trekkers captured.

 We're coming up to the nine month mark, and in the past few months we've seen a number of innovative ways organisations are using the software to improve.